tichzvidzayi/Virtual_Games/README.md

 ## Future Considerations

+ In future iterations of the project, the following features will be considered:

-- Add animations
+- Animations: Add interactive animations to enhance user experience.
 - Fetch data from API or database (use Hooks for optimisation)
-- Consider server server-side -rendering (SSR)
+- Search Functionality: Implement a fully functional search bar with category filters and debouncing.
+- Dynamic Data: Integrate APIs to fetch real-time data for games and reviews.
--  Allow searching for a Game and Categories
+- Server-Side Rendering (SSR): Implement SSR for better performance and SEO.
+- Advanced Filtering: Add options for filtering games by category, genre, and release date.

 ## Notes